SystemRage/py-kms/docs/Troubleshooting.md

 * Are you activating a legit Windows copy checked with `sha256`, `md5` or is it maybe a warez torrent version ?
 * Did you tried a clean installation (format all) ?
 You skipped entering any key during installation, turning off internet connection, first activating and then updating Windows (and eventually later upgrading) ?
+* Are you activating Windows or Office on a different machine (physical or virtual) where py-kms runs?
 * Have you installed all latest packages ?
 Especially before upgrading ?
 Are you upgrading using the "Update Assistant"/"Media Creation" tool to switch from Windows 7 / 8 / 8.1 to 10 (for me has always worked) ?
 * If isn't a clean install, so far as you have kept activated your Windows copy ?
 Have you used some other activator (maybe not trusted) that injects or changes .dll files and therefore may have corrupted something ?
 * Have you forgot to reactivate at least once before 180 (45 or 30, depending on your version) days ?